-Our units are responsible for the day-today management of reputational risk, and ensure that processes and procedures are in place to identify, assess and respond to this risk.
-Events affecting DBS' reputational risk are also included in our reporting of risk profiles to senior management and Boardlevel committees.
+Our units are responsible for the day-to-day management of reputational risk, and ensure that processes and procedures are in place to identify, assess and respond to this risk.
+Events affecting DBS' reputational risk are also included in our reporting of risk profiles to senior management and Board-level committees.

-9.2 Reputational risk in 2016
+9.2 Reputational risk in 2017

 DBS' priority is to prevent the occurrence of a reputational risk event, instead of taking mitigating action when it occurs.
-There were no significant reputational risk incidents endangering the DBS franchise in 2016.
-However, there were some media reports on our credit exposure to the oil and gas industry and anti-money laundering lapses in 2013 and 2014.
-We will continue to uphold and enhance our reputation through sound corporate values and robust policies and processes.
+There were no significant reputational risk incidents endangering the DBS franchise in 2017.